 Magento Localhost installation Guide for Windows XAMPP

 Firstly, understand that Magento requires specifically, Apache (or Nginx), PHP and MySql Database to run.
 We cannot use Windows IIS Server with PHP and MySql installed.
 Apache is a must in this case.
 Therefore, we must use a prepare a “LAMP” stack or in this case a “WAMP” stack localhost environment.
+In this case we choose to use XAMPP.
+XAMPP is a software that emulates a linux environment for your development with the dependencies PHP and MySql installed.

 Step 1: Install XAMPP